vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

     <img src="{filename}gimp-2-9-4-preferences-cms.png" alt="Color Management Preferences" width='975' height='920' />
 </figure>

-Since color management is always a tad too slow (at least with LittleCMS), there's a new option that enables you to choose either better color fidelity of faster processing depending on the kind of work you usually do.
+Since color management comes with a speed penalty (at least with LittleCMS), there's a new option that enables you to choose either better color fidelity of faster processing depending on the kind of work you usually do.

-Among smaller changes there's a new `Image > Color Management > Save Color Profile to File...` command that does exactly what it says: it dumps an embedded ICC profile to a disk as a file.
+Among smaller changes there's a new `Image > Color Management > Save Color Profile to File...` command that does exactly what it says: it dumps an embedded ICC profile to disk as a file.
 Note that copyright restrictions on ICC profiles may apply, so please be careful.

 ## GEGL

-GIMP now keeps track of [GEGL](http://gegl.org/)-based filters that you used within one session and allows re-running them via the `Filters > Recently Used` submenu, just like old GIMP plug-ins.
+GIMP now keeps track of all [GEGL](http://gegl.org/)-based filters that you used within one session and allows re-running them via the `Filters > Recently Used` submenu, just like old GIMP plug-ins.

-_Posterize_ and _Desaturate_ color tools have been converted to regular GEGL-based filters, and both _Tile_ and _Pagecurl_ filters have been converted to use GEGL buffers.
+The _Posterize_ and _Desaturate_ color tools have been converted to regular GEGL-based filters, and both the _Tile_ and _Pagecurl_ filters have been converted to use GEGL buffers.
 A quite popular "photographic" _Highpass_ filter commonly used for enhancing details was added to the `Filters > Enhance` submenu.

 A way more noticeable new feature, however, is split preview for GEGL-based filters.
-You can compare before/after versions right on canvas and move a "curtain" around to see more of "before" or "after" and swap their position (`Shift + click` on the guide).
+You can compare before/after versions right on canvas and move a "curtain" around to see more of "before" or "after", and swap their positions (`Shift + click` on the guide).
 You can also switch between vertical and horizontal division (`Ctrl + click`).

 <figure>
     <img src="{filename}gimp-2-9-4-gegl-curtain.jpg" alt="GEGL preview curtain - original image by Aryeom Han" width='975' height='548' />